-There are plenty of plants that are natural mosquito repellents that can do a fine job and rid of mosquitoes.
+There are plenty of plants that are natural mosquito repellents that can do a fine job and get rid of mosquitoes.
 These include Eucalyptus, Lemon, Citronella Grass, Lavender, Marigolds, Catnip, Rosemary, Basil, and Scented Geraniums.
-Unfortunately, the plants don’t release the mosquito deterring chemicals unless these are attacked by something.
+Unfortunately, the plants don’t release the mosquito deterring chemicals unless they attack.
 Therefore you’ll need to rough your plants up regularly to ensure they are releasing these chemicals.

 You can also position and light citronella candles to help deter the mosquitoes from your garden and lawns.

-There are a number of highly effective repellents on the market; many of these contain oils from the plants mentioned above.
+There are several highly effective repellents on the market; many contain oils from the plants mentioned above.
 You can spray these on your body to prevent the mosquitoes from coming near you.

-However, you need to check the instructions on the bottle as it will need to be reapplied every few hours.
-Avon Skin So Soft Bug Guard Sunscreen with Mosquito Repellent SPF30 has been around since I was a kid – of course, they have a newly formulated version that’s all the rage!
+However, you need to check the instructions on the bottle as you will need to reapply it every few hours.
+Avon Skin So Soft Bug Guard Sunscreen with Mosquito Repellent has been around since I was a kid – of course, they have a newly formulated version that’s all the rage!

 Your feet will often be part of you that sweats the most on a hot day.
 More so, this is because sweat and the associated bacteria are exceptionally attractive to mosquitoes.
-If you’re going to be sat around for any period of time it’s advisable to have socks on or some sort of shoe covering the feet.
+In addition, if you sit around for long periods, be sure to wear socks.
+And always keep your feet covered.

 Yes, you can even buy mosquito repellent socks too!
 These are perfect if you love camping, hiking, or any outdoor activity.

 Check Your Color

-Mosquitoes are actually attracted to darker colors.
-This means if you wear white or pale colors they are less likely to be drawn to you.
-This is appropriate in the summer when you probably prefer pastel shades anyway.
-If possible, always wear long sleeve shirts and pants not shorts when you are outdoors.
+Mosquitoes are attracted to darker colors.
+More so, if you wear white or pale colors, they are less likely to be drawn to you.
+And this is appropriate in the summer when you probably prefer pastel shades anyway.
+If possible, always wear long-sleeved shirts and pants, not shorts, when outdoors.